DoSomething/contentful-prototype/docs/development/content-types/link-action.md

 -   Legacy Link Action can render as a Call To Action card if the `template` field is set to `cta`.

+-   Link Actions can be used to control the content on the [Quiz Results](../features/voter-registration.md#Quiz) page for Voter Registration quizzes.

 ## Content Type Fields

 -   **Internal Title**: This is for our internal Contentful organization and will be how the block shows up in search results, etc. (does _not_ display to the user on the page).